veeqo/ruby-style-guide/README.md

 This guide is derived from https://github.com/bbatsov/ruby-style-guide and adapted for Veeqo.
 Since we don't have to embrace the whole world, we have a luxury to soften some rules or add ones which we like.

+*Nearly everybody is convinced that every style but their own is ugly and unreadable.
+Leave out the "but their own" and they're probably right.*

+-- Jerry Coffin

 # The Ruby Style Guide

 This Ruby style guide recommends best practices so that real-world Ruby